Optimizing Cord Clamping in Preterm Infants: One Strategy Does Not Fit All

-- 1Middlemore Hospital, New Zealand
+- 1Middlemore Hospital, Auckland, New Zealand

-- 2The University of Auckland, New Zealand
+- 2Department of Paediatrics, The University of Auckland, Auckland, New Zealand

 As a result of the above studies, DCC is the current method of choice in preterm infants.
 The strength of evidence means that future studies comparing DCC with ICC are unnecessary.
 What can be expected from getting this research into practice?

 How Often do Preterm Infants Receive the Intervention in Practice?

 This can be divided into experience from randomized trials or observational studies.

 Randomized Trials Where DCC Was an Intended Intervention